xeitojs/xeito.dev/docs/guide/components/props.md

 }
 ```

-The properties decorated with the `@Prop()` decorator will automatically trigger a re-render when they are changed by the parent component.
+The properties decorated with the `@Prop()` decorator will automatically trigger an update when they are changed by the parent component.

 ## Reacting to Prop changes
 Sometimes you might need to execute custom code whenever a property is updated.
 For those cases Xeito provides a way to receive all the prop updates